 Enlarged steel padlock and skeleton key sculptures, painted in auto enamel, encircle the top portion of the rail support.
 Hansen worked with youth from Hilltop Artists to cast glass ornaments she incorporated into the locks.
 Hansen wrapped the columns in metal mesh to create a screen where visitors can attach their own love locks.
 The project required full ADA accessibility.
 Diane chose to seek inclusion of all audiences by not only making it accessible, but by creating a piece that inspired conversation for all types of visitors.

 Detail of heart lock and 253 key.
 Cast Aluminum faceplates, steel frames, glass rivets, metal-flake auto enamel.
 Fabrication: Jennifer Weddermann.
 Paint: Ray Kirkoff.

-The structure is filled with over two hundred hand-blown glass floats, created by Diane and Lesli Jacobs-McHugh.
-“I love the symbolism that comes with glass floats,” said Hansen.
+The structure is filled with over two hundred hand-blown glass floats, created by Diane Hansen and Lesli Jacobs-McHugh.
+“I love the symbolism that comes with glass floats,” says Diane.
 “Even though they are made of a seemingly fragile material, they often survive the toughest of journeys, crossing entire oceans without breaking.”

 View from ceiling.